 You needn’t use MusicID just because Shazam couldn’t find a song.
 We mean, there are people who prefer a minimal app to a feature-rich one.
 If you are one of them, give MusicID a shot.

 Method #4 – Use Musipedia, an Open Music Encyclopedia

 Musipedia is another option when you want to find another song that you don’t know the lyrics of.
-However, the modus operandi of finding the song is a bit different.
+However, the modus operandi of how to find a song without lyrics is a bit different.
 In fact, Musipedia supports a different way to find a song.
 You can search for possible songs using,

 – Keyboard Search